 The key question is: what is holding back investment in this area?
 It is necessary to raccurately forecast the trends in electricity consumption.
 In the period 2021-2023, electricity consumption fell by 7.5 per cent.
 Despite the growing share of electric vehicles and investments in heat pumps, European electricity consumption was in 2023 lower than in 2019.
 This is primarily due to a sharp decline in industrial electricity consumption.
-Only the electrification of essential sectors, such as steel production, will increase real electricity consumption; the current decline in production is due to high electricity prices, which are not set to reduce in the foreseeable future.
+Only the electricity consumption; the current decline in production, will increase real electricity prices, which are not set to reduce in the foreseeable future.
 Conversely, increasing the energy independence of households, by encouraging the use of photovoltaic panels and batteries, supporting corporate customers in transitioning to off-grid solar island systems, and increasing efficiency will reduce the demand for transmitted electricity.